Wealth Leakage Report

 Optimize what’s fixable

 Raise income, control expenses, reserve CapEx, and stop ignoring hidden costs.
-Sometimes the best move is to tighten the property — not sell it.
+Sometimes the best move is to tighten the property — not sell it... but, eventually, you can only tighten so much.

 Step 3